hpcbg/ERTiRoB/ros2_ws/README.md

 ## Launch

+Execute `.scripts/run_ros.bash` from the `ros2_ws` folder.

-After the initial build the packages can be launched in different configurations.
+Packages can be launched in different configurations.
 The launch directory contains various launch configurations.

 The complete configuration which also includes Rosbridge WebSocket server can be started with the following command `ros2 launch ./launch/complete_launch.py`